Slavery in Angola: Slavery

 For several decades, slave trade with the Portuguese colony of Brazil was important in Portuguese Angola; Brazilian ships were the most numerous in the ports of Luanda and Benguela.
 This slave trade also involved local black merchants and warriors who profited from the trade.
 In the 17th century, the Imbangala became the main rivals of the Mbundu in supplying slaves to the Luanda market.
 In the 1750s the Portuguese sold 5,000 to 10,000 slaves annually, devastating the Mbundu economy and population.

 The Portuguese gave guns to Imbangala soldiers in return for slaves.
 Armed with superior weapons, Imbangala soldiers captured and sold natives on a far larger scale as every new slave translated into a better-armed force of aggressors.
 A combined force of Portuguese and Imbangala soldiers attacked and conquered the Kingdom of Ndongo from 1618 to 1619, laying siege to the Ndongo capital of Kabasa.
 The Portuguese sold thousands of Kabasa residents with 36 ships leaving the port of Luanda in 1619, setting a new record, destined for slave plantations abroad.
 In the 18th century, war between the Portuguese, other European powers and several African tribes, gradually gave way to trade.

 The great trade routes and the agreements that made them possible were the driving force for activities between the different areas; warlike tribal states become states ready to produce and to sell.
 In the Planalto (the high plains), the most important states were those of Bié and Bailundo, the latter being noted for its production of foodstuffs and rubber.
 The colonial power, Portugal, becoming ever richer and more powerful, would not tolerate the growth of these neighbouring states and subjugated them one by one, so that by the beginning of this century the Portuguese had complete control over the entire area.

 From 1764 onwards, there was a gradual change from a slave-based society to one based on production for domestic consumption, and later for export.
 After the independence of Brazil from Portugal in 1822, the institution of slavery in Portugal's overseas possessions was abolished in 1836 by the Portuguese authorities.

+Portugal banned slavery in their colonies in 1854 gradually, by declaring all existing slaves as free after a transition period of twenty years, and by 1878, all the slaves had transitioned to become free libertos; however, the vagrancy laws made the former slaves in danger of being forced by the government to work for private contractors until this was prohibited in 1910.